Environmental Initiatives

 Governance

-The NR&E Committee, which is an advisory body to the Board of Directors and of which outside officers make up the majority, objectively discusses NICIGAS’ agenda regarding environmental issues as a core component of our medium- to long-term strategy as well as addresses them as key considerations for us.
+The NR&E Committee, which is an advisory body to the Board of Directors and of which outside directors make up the majority, objectively discusses NICIGAS’ agenda regarding environmental issues as a core component of our medium- to long-term strategy as well as addresses them as key considerations for us.
 This Committee evaluates sustainability-related risks and opportunities, deliberates on initiative policies, and at least once a year reports and makes suggestions to the Board of Directors, where final policies are determined.

 Strategy